johnnychhsu/Interview_notes/security.md

 Both sender and receiver use the same key.
 1. Block cipher or stream cipher

+**Security issue** <br />
+1. Once the unauthorized third party knows the key, they can modify the content and send it again.
+2. How to deliver the private key to receiver?

 **Asymmetric cryptography** <br />
 The public key can be distributed
 1. Use different key

+**Security issue** <br />
+1. Current computer architecture's calculation is based on binary manipulation.
+Thus it needs lots of lots of time to find the private key given the public key.